LLYYXX/layra/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Feel free to open an issue or pull request if you’d like to contribute.
+Feel free to open an issue or pull request if you'd like to contribute.
 We are in the process of creating a CONTRIBUTING.md file, which will provide guidelines for code contributions, issue reporting, and best practices.
 Stay tuned!

 ---